thagabe/WSL2-Linux-Kernel/Documentation/userspace-api/iommufd.rst

 IOMMUFD is the user API to control the IOMMU subsystem as it relates to managing IO page tables from userspace using file descriptors.
 It intends to be general and consumable by any driver that wants to expose DMA to userspace.
-These drivers are eventually expected to deprecate any internal IOMMU logic if exists (e.g. vfio_iommu_type1.c).
+These drivers are eventually expected to deprecate any internal IOMMU logic they may already/historically implement (e.g. vfio_iommu_type1.c).

 At minimum iommufd provides universal support of managing I/O address spaces and I/O page tables for all IOMMUs, with room in the design to add non-generic